Certifieddonnie/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type will tell the type of filt named iamafile 13-symbolic_link created a link in the current directory.
 14-copy_html will copy all html files for the current working directory to the parent directory.

+100-lets_move will move all files starting with uppercase to the /tmp/u directory